Defines various abstract base classes that can be subclassed to create powerful plugins. The useful classes are:

 alias of Annotation

-GUI displays this as a message if not None.
+GUI displays this as a message if not None in the status bar.
 Useful if opening can take a long time

 Whether to nuke comments in the copy of the book sent to the device.
 If not None this should be short string that the comments will be replaced by.